Campaigning for work-life balance

 Rights for both parents and carers to work reduced or flexible hours, encouraging a balance between home and work responsibilities.
 This should be a statutory right, since it has been shown that voluntary practices do not work.

-Paid parental leave and its flexible implementation, also allowing parents to balance home and work responsibilities.
+- Paid parental leave and shared parental leave with flexible implementation, also allowing parents to balance home and work responsibilities.

 Prospect has produced guidance on childcare vouchers and salary sacrifice schemes - see the resources below.

 Advice is available on negotiating good quality childcare at your workplace, members and reps should log-in to download a copy.